MDIL-SNU/SIMPLE-NN/docs/tutorials/tutorial.rst

 Run the code
 ============

-After preparing all input files, one simply run the predefined script run.py to run simple-nn.
+To run SIMPLE-NN, you simply have to run the predefined script :gray:`run.py` after preparing all input files.
 The basic format of :gray:`run.py` is described below::

     # run.py